Full Text of SB2241 99th General Assembly

 the land management company for the direct expense incurred by

-the land management company or rail carrier as a result of the
+the land management company as a result of the crossing.
+The

-crossing.
-The company shall also reimburse the land management
+company shall also reimburse the land management company or

-company for any actual flagging expenses associated with the
+rail carrier for any actual flagging expenses associated with

 The Crossing of Railroad

 amended by changing Sections 5 and 15 as follows: